-No more than two "C" grades may be counted toward the M.A. in Sociology/Criminal Justice degree.
+No more than one (1) "C" grade may be counted toward the M.A. in Sociology/Criminal Justice degree.
 Students who earn a "C" in a course have one (and only one) opportunity to re-take that course and raise the grade.

-SS 550, Research Methods or equivalent
+SS 552 Data Analysis 2

-SA 502, Sociological Theory or equivalent 3
+SS 550 Research Methods or equivalent 3

-hesis OR
+SA 502 Sociological Theory or equivalent 3

-wo three-credit hour, research paper seminars in
+Thesis OR

-Criminal Justice.
-The seminars are S/A 505, Seminar in Social Problems
+Two three-credit hour, research paper seminars in

-and S/A 507, Seminar in Criminal Justice 6
+Criminal Justice (the seminars are S/A 505, Seminar in Social Problems

-SOC 505, Criminology OR
+and S/A 507, Seminar in Criminal Justice) 6

-SOC 506, Juvenile Delinquency 3
+SOC 505 Criminology OR

-HS 508, Seminar in Missouri Corrections
+SOC 506 Juvenile Delinquency

-Sociology-Anthropology Electives 9
+HIS 508, Seminar in Missouri Corrections 3

-Additional Sociology-Anthropology, Criminal Justice, cognates, or a min-
+Sociology (SOC), Sociology-Anthropology (SA) or Criminal Justice ((CJ)

-election to enhance training in Criminal Justice 6
+Electives 12

-OTAL
+TOTAL 22